ciromattia/kcc/README.md

 ####3.2.1:
 * Hotfixed crash occurring on OS with Russian locale

+####3.3:
+* Margins are now automatically omitted in Panel View mode
+* Layout of panels in Panel View mode is now automatically adjusted to content
+* Support for Virtual Panel View was removed
+* Margin color fill is now autodetected
+* Profiles for Kindle Keyboard, Touch and Non-Touch are now merged
+* Windows release is now bundled with UnRAR
+* Small GUI tweaks

 ## KNOWN ISSUES
 * Removing SRCS headers sometimes fail in 32bit enviroments.
 Due to memory limitations.